torch-core/tep-vault-standard/TEPs-Vault.md

     | `assets` | `Coins` | Estimated assets withdrawn.

 - **`previewTonDepositFee`**
   - **Description**: Returns the gas fee required for depositing TON to the vault.
+This fee is charged by the vault contract to the `initiator`.
   - **Requirements**:
     - MUST exclude forward and storage fees.
     - MUST exclude fees for subsequent contract interactions (e.g., Jetton Transfer).
     - MUST NOT revert.
-    - SHOULD return a conservative (upper-bound) estimate to account for network variability.
+    - SHOULD return a conservative estimate.
   - **Input**: None
   - **Output**: